 Finally, stage 7 sees a single band of hair passing around the sides of the head with the rest of the scalp now sparsely populated by hair or totally bald.
 Any remaining hair will be finer in quality, with its original thickness or density now a thing of the past.

-The time it takes for each person to progress through the Norwood Scales depends on a great many factors and so varies wildly from person to person.
+The time it takes for each person to progress through the Norwood Scales depends on a great many factors.
 Causes can include genetics, diet, lifestyle, hormonal imbalances and external, environmental circumstances.
-Hair loss can also be a symptom or side-effect of other medical conditions or medications and a doctor will be able to explain the likelihood of this and ways to help keep your original hair or slow down hair loss while undergoing other medical treatments.
+Follicles can remain alive for a couple of years after they stop producing hair and so may be able to be stimulated to restart growth through such procedures as hair transplantation.

 If hair loss problems do not end and hair loss cannot be prevented, hair transplantation operation may be preferred.
 In this context, clinics in Turkey can be searched for hair transplantation.
 Since Turkey hair transplant cost is budget-friendly, those looking for a solution to the hair loss problem prefer Turkey.